0xfurai/peekaping/apps/docs/docs/development.md

 ---

-## 7. Wrapper Scripts
+## 7. Wrapper Scripts & asdf Integration

-Peekaping includes a unified wrapper script that automatically detects if asdf is available and use it, otherwise falling back to system binaries:
+Peekaping includes a unified wrapper script that automatically detects if asdf is available and uses it, otherwise falling back to system binaries:

 - `scripts/tool.sh` - Universal wrapper for any command (go, pnpm, etc.)

 This script is used throughout the project's Makefile and package.json files to ensure consistent tool usage regardless of your setup.

+### How the Wrapper Works

+The wrapper script (`scripts/tool.sh`) provides seamless integration between asdf and system tools:

+1. **With asdf**: Automatically uses the versions specified in `.tool-versions`
+2. **Without asdf**: Falls back to system-installed tools
+3. **Error handling**: Provides clear error messages if tools are missing

 ### Example Usage